-Sensitivity 2 is the effect on EEV of a downward parallel shift of 50 bps to risk-free forward rates, subject to a minimum forward rate of zero.
-Risk-free forward rates that are negative before this downward shift are not adjusted.
+Sensitivity 2 is the effect on EEV of a downward parallel shift of 50 bps to risk-free forward rates.

-For StanCorp, this sensitivity is the effect on EEV of re-setting expected investment yields and risk discount rates in an economic environment where risk-free rates have decreased by 50 bps, subject to a minimum of zero.
+For StanCorp, this sensitivity is the effect on EEV of re-setting expected investment yields and risk discount rates in an economic environment where risk-free rates have decreased by 50 bps.